Endangered rhino dies at California zoo, three remain worldwide

 "Nola was an iconic animal, not only at the San Diego Zoo Safari Park, but worldwide," the zoo said.
 "Through the years, millions of people learned about Nola and the plight of rhinos in the wild through visits to the Safari Park, numerous media stories and social media posts."

-Her gentle disposition and affinity for having her back scratched made her a favorite of zoo staff.
+Her gentle disposition and affinity for having her back scratched made her a favourite of zoo staff.

 Northern white rhinos were declared extinct in the wild in 2008 because of poaching for their horns, prized on the black market for their supposed medicinal properties in some cultures.